stocnet/manynet/README.md

 ## About the package

-While many great packages for network analysis exist for R, all with their own offerings and advantages, they also all have their own vocabulary, syntax, and expected formats for data inputs and analytic outputs.
+While many awesome packages for network analysis exist for R, all with their own offerings and advantages, they also all have their own vocabulary, syntax, and expected formats for data inputs and analytic outputs.
 Many of these packages only work on *some* types of networks